vitessio/website/content/en/docs/23.0/reference/vreplication/metrics.md

 #### VReplicationLagSeconds, VReplicationLagSecondsMax, VReplicationLagSecondsTotal

-These metrics show the replication lag of the target stream with respect to the source stream. _VReplicationLagSeconds_ shows the current replication lag and _VReplicationLagSecondsMax_ has the maximum lag in this stream.
+These metrics show the replication lag of the target with respect to the source. _VReplicationLagSeconds_ shows the current replication lag and _VReplicationLagSecondsMax_ has the maximum lag in this stream.
 Note that these values are only valid during the replication phase of a workflow.

 #### VReplicationMessages